BT4222Yelp/YelpRecommender/README.md

 - [ZIP to FIPS Crosswalk](https://www.kaggle.com/datasets/danofer/zipcodes-county-fips-crosswalk): Used to join datasets via common `postal_code`

 ### Google Maps API
-Used to supplement missing or null values in Yelp data and to enrich product information.
+Used to supplement missing or null values in Yelp data and to provide more granular product information.
 - `BT4222_Project_Google_Maps_Api.ipynb`

 ---